-C How the information security measure client companies are confirmed • Certification of ISMS (Information Semanagement) • Confirmation of the report by auditing • Self-check sheet • Other urity firm all the three mentioned Ensuring Company's security policy is maintained.
-Regular visit by client company to access the running of company's security policy Self-check sheet department Manager/Senior executives in clients' organization) Other (ISO 9001) How the level of information security measure presented to client companie • Certification of ISMS (Information Semanagement) • Confirmation of the report by auditing • Self-check sheet • Other urity all the three mentioned Self-check sheet Other (Documentation of the risk assessment process and procedures assists in ensuring consistency and completeness as well as accountability) Confirmation of the report by auditing firm Self-check sheet Other (At present we have not experienced such a request by any customer) Other (signing of Non- Disclosure Agreement) C Kind of matters related to information security are stipulated in the agreement with client companies a) Use, storage, taking out, erasing, ar destruction of confidential information b) Reconsignment of operations relate confidential information c) Provision of training opportunities femployees handling confidential information d) Physical security e) Control of access to confidential information f) Operations to respond to audit g) Response to accidents (interventior investigation of client companies, agreement on compensation, etc.) h) Other i) Not stipulated l to r a through h (demonstrate compliance to local regulatory requirements and law) a through h (definition of commercial-in- confidence information, liability for disclosure, protection, impermissible uses, no rights granted, permitted disclosures, return or destruction of commercial-in-confidence information, legal actions and government regulations, relationship between the parties, dispute resolution) a, e, f e, h (signing of Non-Disclosure Agreement) O 13 Kind of statutory and regulatory requirements-both domestic and fore on information security which the comidentifies in oversea trade and investments. any local central banking requirements, Electronic Transaction Act, Stock Exchange acts, computer mis- use acts, SOX, Basel, HIPPA, privacy acts, export controls Dispute resolution shall be subject to and construed in accordance with the laws of country both foreign and local.
+Q11 How the information security measure of client companies are confirmed • Certification of ISMS (Information Security Management) • Confirmation of the report by auditing firm • Self-check sheet • Other Certification of ISMS all the three mentioned Maintenance of data integrity Ensuring Company's security policy is maintained.
+Regular visit by client company to access the running of company's security policy auditing firm Other (By talking to IT department Manager/Senior executives in clients' organization) Other (ISO 9001) How the level of information security measure presented to client companies • Certification of ISMS (Information Security Management) • Confirmation of the report by auditing firm • Self-check sheet • Other Certification of ISMS all the three mentioned Self-check sheet Other (Documentation of the risk assessment process and procedures assists in ensuring consistency and completeness as well as accountability) Confirmation of the report by auditing firm Self-check sheet Other (At present we have not experienced such a request by any customer) Other (signing of Non- Disclosure Agreement) Q12 Kind of matters related to information security are stipulated in the agreement with client companies a) Use, storage, taking out, erasing, and destruction of confidential information b) Reconsignment of operations related to confidential information c) Provision of training opportunities for employees handling confidential information d) Physical security e) Control of access to confidential information f) Operations to respond to audit g) Response to accidents (intervention in investigation of client companies, agreement on compensation, etc.) h) Other i) Not stipulated a through h (demonstrate compliance to local regulatory requirements and law) a through h (definition of commercial-in- confidence information, liability for disclosure, protection, impermissible uses, no rights granted, permitted disclosures, return or destruction of commercial-in-confidence information, legal actions and government regulations, relationship between the parties, dispute resolution) a, e, f i e, h (signing of Non-Disclosure Agreement) Q13 Kind of statutory and regulatory requirements both domestic and foreign on information security which the company identifies in oversea trade and investment NA local central banking requirements, Electronic Transaction Act, Stock Exchange acts, computer mis- use acts, SOX, Basel, HIPPA, privacy acts, export controls Dispute resolution shall be subject to and construed in accordance with the laws of country both foreign and local.
 Local : Communication and Multimedia Act - Guidelines on Management of IT Environment by Central Bank of Malaysia - Digital Signature Act - FRS 139 None at present Via contractual obligation

-Q Computer Crime Act., ISMS Standard these standards where applicable, participation in the drafting/commenting of the standards via ITSC (www.itsc.org.sg) Yes, through the government initiative in formulating The National Cyber Security Policy.
-Exposed the National Cyber Security outline that comprises legislation and regulatory, technology, public-private cooperation, institutional, and international aspects. - Capability building and Acculturation - Vulnerability assessment to critical information There are a lot of training courses developed by governmental bodies to educate business IT users.
+Q1 4 Knowledge of any information security initiatives that your government is doing Standard Acculturation - Vulnerability assessment to critical information There are a lot of training courses developed by governmental bodies to educate business IT users.
 There is a government body (NISER) set up to monitor a whole range of IT security risk.
-Do not know of any. a i i Request for the government in order to improve information security environment in overseas trade and investment a) Tax incentives to improve information security b) Provision of training and education opportunities c) Improvement of IT infrastructures d) Development of standards or guidelines e) Development of shared mechanism to confirm information security level, including common check sheet b, e a, b, c, d, e b, f, e a, b, c a, b, c, d, e c, d - additional comments The adoption of international security standards.
-Being a Comment by interviewee: Laws are already in place, only lacks supervision and enforcement on the authorities/government's part.
-Government should improve on this area.
-Feels contented with what the authorities have done up to now as regards the information Comment by interviewee: Hopes for a cheaper, faster and more reliable data circuit within Malaysia and to servers overseas.
+Do not know of any.
+Q1 Request for the government in order to improve information security environment in overseas trade and investment a) Tax incentives to improve information security b) Provision of training and education opportunities c) Improvement of IT infrastructures d) Development of standards or guidelines e) Development of shared mechanism to confirm information security level, including common check sheet b, e a, b, c, d, e b, f, e a, b, c a, b, c, d, e c, d - additional comments Comment by interviewee: Hopes for a cheaper, faster and more reliable data circuit within Malaysia and to servers overseas.